Wumpf/IncludeToolbox/README.md

 ## Trial and Error Include Removal

 The name says it all: This tool will try to remove an include, recompile, see if it works and proceed to the next one accordingly.
 The tool can be started an all compilable files in a VC++ by right clicking on the code window.
-There is also a special version in the Project context menu which will run over every single file in the project (takes very long).
+There is also a special version in the Project context menu which will run over every single compilable file in the project (takes very long).

 Obviously the results of this tool are far from optimal and the process can take a while.

-The exact behavior of this command can be controlled in _Tools>Options>Include Toolbox>Trial and Error Include Removal_:
+The exact behavior of this command can be controlled in *Tools>Options>Include Toolbox>Trial and Error Include Removal*:

 *   Ignore List
     A list of regexes.
 If the content of an include matches any of these, it will never be removed.
 *   Ignore First Include
-    If true the top most include will always be ignored
+    If true the top most include will always be ignored, does not work in headers
 *   Removal Order
     Wheater the tool should run from top to bottom or bottom to top (this can make a difference on the end result)

 To suppress removal of a single include, add a comment to its line containing `//IWYU pragma: keep`

+Since 3.2.47 works for header files as well.

 ## Include-What-You-Use Integration